China is a controversial market in several ways, especially from a political standpoint.

 ByteDance, with its social networks, is overperforming Tencent apps’ daily and monthly active users.
 That’s why, according to the research firm R3, ByteDance claimed 23% of China’s digital ad revenues in H1 2019, second only to Alibaba, which holds a 33% share.
 Tencent, for reference, ranked fourth with a 14% share.

-NetEase, instead, could endanger Tencent’s business because of its new and various catalogue of games.
+NetEase, instead, could endanger Tencent’s business because of its new and various catalogs of games.
 Tencent’s flagship title is four years old, and it could lose its momentum at any time if NetEase can develop and maintain newer games.

 3. Quantitative Analysis